kagenti/mcp-gateway/docs/design/components.md

 **Overview:**

 The MCP router is an envoy focused ext_proc component that is capable of parsing the MCP protocol and using it to set headers to force correct routing of the request to the correct MCP server.
+It is mostly involved with specific tools call requests.

 **Resposibilities:**

 - Parsing the MCP JSONRPC body
-- Setting the x-destination-mcp header
+- Setting the key request headers x-destination-mcp,x-mcp-tool,mcp-session-id
 - Ending the request if invalid payload
-- watching for 404 reponses from MCP servers and calling to MCP Broker to invalidate session.
+- Watching for 404 reponses from MCP servers and invalidate session via session store.
+- Handling session initialization and storage on behalf of a requesting  MCP client during a tools/call

 ### MCP Broker